 - Temporomandibular joint dysfunction

 - Postural orthostatic tachycardia syndrome (POTS)

-Likely due to a lack of established therapies; self help groups form an important part of learning and support for people experiencing chronic fatigue.
-Frustration, fear lead to yielding to chronic fatigue which reinforces the cycle of misery and ill health.
-Here, being part of a self help group or helping oneself can shift the tide with respect to chronic fatigue.
+Likely due to a lack of established therapies; self-help groups form an important part of learning and support for people experiencing chronic fatigue.
+Frustration, fear to lead to yielding to chronic fatigue which reinforces the cycle of misery and ill-health.
+Here, being part of a self-help group or helping oneself can shift the tide with respect to chronic fatigue.

-At Epsychiatry our front desk team at aware of disempowerment of chronic health conditions.
-The research evidence supports the use of psychological therapies to address Chronic Fatigue Syndrome.
-Given us a call or send us a web chat to learn more about how our clinicians can help.
+At Epsychiatry our front desk team at aware of the disempowerment of chronic health conditions.
+The research evidence supports the use of psychological therapies to address its Syndrome.
+Given us a call or send us a webchat to learn more about how our clinicians can help.